lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 @@center
 \figenv{/assets/img/back-door-adjustment.png}{100%}
 @@
-The formula we have derived is referred to as the backdoor adjustment.
+The formula we have derived is referred to as the backdoor adjustment:
+$$ p(c|do(s)) = \sum_h p(c|s,h)p(h)$$

 Note that here we have only used the defining axioms of Markov categories: the counitality of the comonoid structure we assume we have, and the so-called causality axiom (which encodes the normalisation of probability distributions).

 ## Frontdoor criterion: God's intervention via mediating factors